kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 But I wasn't satisfied with it.
 Why?
 I would enumerate 3 problems about this project.

 1. The codeset of [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project is too complicated.
 The project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
 After 3 years, I forgot them and unable to maintain them any longer.
 2. The project enables me to compare a pair of 2 screenshots of Web pages in PNG image format.
-That is the only functionality it provides.
+No more functionality is provides.
 More often I wanted to compare 2 texts scraped from web.
 E.g, 2 HTML files as Web Page source; 2 JSON files downloaded from a Web Service.
 3. The project isn't packaged.
 It isn't distributable to others easily.
 It's too hard for people to reuse the codeset of the project to implement their own "Visual Testing" for their custom targets.

-## Visual Testing revived
+## New achievement

 In 2021 July-August, I created a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
 It is a small "object store" written in Groovy.
 In this project I re-designed and re-implemented my idea from scratch.
 I have achieved the followings.